corvy/ha-addons/README.md

-# Stian B. Barmens Home Assistant add-on repository
+# Stian B. Barmens BETA Home Assistant add-on repository

 This addon repoistory was made to publish my first addon since I was missing a GPSD addon that published updated status to MQTT.